isomerpages/pa-corp/_careers/Why Join.md

 #### Tan Jun Yi <br>
   ![](/images/Careers/Tan%20Jun%20Yi.jpg)
-Ms Tan Jun Yi, Assistant Director (Community Sports) feels that PA has given her a unique working experience to be a catalyst to bring people of all walks of life together to foster friendship and bonding through sports.
+Ms Tan Jun Yi, Assistant Director (Community Sports) feels that PA has given her a unique working experience to be a catalyst to bring people of all walks of life together to foster friendship and bonding through sports.<br>
 [Read More](/files/Careers/story-tan-jun-yi.pdf)

 #### Edwin Yap Chee Kian <br>